-Everything you might read or hear about becoming a parent pales in comparison to the storm of emotion and life altering moment your child gasps for their first breath, making their presence and frustrations known.
+Everything you might read or hear about becoming a parent pales in comparison to the storm of emotion and the life-altering moment your child gasps for their first breath, making their presence and frustrations known.
 The love hurricane will rip through every aspect of your life.
 You can either lean into the transformation or you can push against it.

 From the moment we started trying to have kids, our approach was “all in.”
 Even a part of our courtship and fairly rapid marriage was a result of both of our commitments to becoming parents, together.
 We knew it was one of our highest purposes in life.
 And when we met and fell in love, the parent path was part of the passion and plan that heightened our relationship.